 What age range of patients does Dr. Grcevich see?

 Dr. Grcevich’s practice is limited to child and adolescent psychiatry.
 He may consider accepting new patients over the age of 18 on a case-by-case basis.

-When can my child come to the office or participate in a appointment via telemedicine without a parent being present?
+When can my child participate in a appointment via telemedicine without a parent being present?